bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/platform-security-compliance.md

 Planning for platform and service changes is documented on the [Platform Services ZenHub board](https://app.zenhub.com/workspaces/platform-experience-5bb7c5ab4b5806bc2beb9d15/board?repos=220104031)

-Any service change will be communicated via the #devops-alerts Rocket.Chat channel.
+Any service change will be communicated via the #devops-alerts MS Teams channel.

 Strategic level changes are communicated to the DevOps community at regular Community Meetups, as well as to executive groups across government.